 Okay, I lied.
 This is not a review of the Crust Evasion.
 If you’re reading this, you are probably already in love with the idea of the Evasion and are looking for something to fuel your confirmation bias.
-To be perfectly honest, the Evasion is my bicycle life partner and I could no more do an objective review than I could review my wife (5 STARS WOULD MARRY AGAIN).

 Instead, this un-review will take a look at the design of the Evasion which I think is really something unique and a godsend for cyclists that haven’t gotten on well with traditional adventure bikes.
 And since I’ve gotten a lot of questions about my Evasion build, I’ll spend some time explaining why I went the unusual route of taking a 26+ drop-bar dirt tourer frame and building it up as a 650B Jones-bar cruiser.